Ch3ster8/DT2_Assignment_2/README.md

    * **How to use these skills in the future** Branching decisions can be found everywhere throughout the gaming industry, take [Undertale](https://undertale.com), while branching decisions aren't its main focus it does include multiple endings depending on how you interact with enemies, this feature ended up being one of [Undertale's](https://undertale.com) main selling factor, this shows just how important this newfound skill truly is and how I apply it to future projects depends on the game.

-   * **If I could redo this assignment** If I could redo this assignment I would take more time at the start to plan out the branching decisions I wanted so that I could race through and design the levels, make the characters, and do the di
+   * **If I could redo this assignment** If I could redo this assignment I would take more time at the start to plan out the branching decisions I wanted so that I could race through and design the levels, make the characters, and do the gameplay.

    * [Table of Contents](#Table-of-Contents)